tomcatmew/FFAC/README.md

 # FFAC
-Fourier Feature Character Animation Controller Demo
+This is a Demo reporsitory of our Fourier Feature Character Animation Controller which only contains the code are necessary for running the program\
+Full source code are not public yet
+## Preview